 ICAO Annex 10 requires that selective surveillance and data link communications with a Secondary Surveillance Radar (SSR) Mode S equipped aircraft is established through the use of an SSR Mode S aircraft address composed of a unique combination of 24 bits, known as a unique SSR Mode S address code.

-In New Zealand, this is reflected in rule 91.247(b) requires which states that aircraft with Mode S transponder equipment installed must have a unique SSR Mode S address code assigned by the Director.
+In New Zealand, this is reflected in rule 91.247(b) which states that aircraft with Mode S transponder equipment installed must have a unique SSR Mode S address code.

 Allocation of Address Code